Portballintrae: History

-Donald Trump

-In 2007 Portballintrae was considered as a location for a proposed £1 billion golf course complex by American tycoon and former American president Donald Trump.

 Spanish Armada

 Between 1967 and April 1968 a team of Belgian divers (including Robert Sténuit, the world's first aquanaut), located the remains of the wreck of the Girona off the coast of Portballintrae and brought up the greatest find of Spanish Armada treasure salvaged up until that time.
 The recovered artefacts are now on display in the Ulster Museum in Belfast.

 Places of interest

 The ruins of Dunluce Castle sit on the edge of a cliff between Portballintrae and Portrush.
 The castle was the main stronghold of the MacDonnell chiefs of Antrim.

 Much of Portballintrae and its surrounding area is owned by the Macnaghten family of Dundarave House and Runkerry House.
-Runkerry, once the home of Lord Macnaghten, has since been converted into a series of apartments.
+Runkerry, once the home of Edward Macnaghten, Baron Macnaghten, has since been converted into a series of apartments.

 The Giant's Causeway Tramway runs through the sand dunes above the largest beach in Portballintrae, commonly known as Runkerry Strand, and Bushfoot Golf Club.
-This railway, popular with tourists, runs between The Giants Causeway and Bushmills.
+This tourist railway runs between The Giants Causeway and Bushmills.